 Given Australia’s close alignment to International Financial Reporting Standards (IFRS), a substantial portion of Example Public Company Limited has been based on the illustrative disclosures publication prepared by our international colleagues based on ‘pure’ IFRS.

-Additional Australian-GAAP specific disclosures and alternative presentation methods that are commonly used in Australia have been illustrated in a separate section just before the main financial statements.
-A clear cross reference to the Australian section is included on affected international pages.
+However to illustrate additional Australian specific disclosure and alternative presentation methods that are commonly used in Australia, a separate section, has been included, just before the main financial statements.
+A clear cross-reference to the Australian section is included on affected international pages.

 This interactive PDF is best viewed in full screen mode.

 Smartphone and tablet users